Terstegge/mbed-os-MSP432/README.md

 ### Testing

-This Mbed OS port for the MSP432P401R can be tested manually with all available Mbed OS tests.
+This Mbed OS port for the MSP432P401R can run the standard greentea-tests for Mbed OS!
 To do this, first edit the file `mbed_app.json` to use the full Mbed OS functionality and the standard runtime C library.
 The file should look like this:
 ```